zack-bitcoin/amoveo/docs/other_blockchains/witnet.md

 Bitcoin Hivemind is very big, and it is hard to fit it all into a blockchain while staying scalable.
 Augur simplified Bitcoin Hivemind by getting rid of the SVD step, which multiple rounds of voting were combined to more accurately know who is lying.
 Witnet simplifies Bitcoin Hivemind in 2 ways.
-1) looking up the result of an oracle question is automated.
+1) voting on the result of an oracle question is automated.
 Humans aren't involved.
 2) It uses random sampling to select around 2-6 voters to determine the outcome of your oracle.

 Witnet is targetting 3.2 level security, like Bitcoin Hivemind and Augur, but as we will see, Witnet is actually 4.2 level secure, it is not as secure as Augur or Bitcoin Hivemind.